 Not much needs to be said about the beauty of Lily of the Valley; a quick look at the picture below says it all!
 This delicate shade-loving perennial not only features white arching flower petals, but its green foliage is perfect as a ground cover.
 It’s also fragrant plus deer and rabbit-tolerant, too!
 (If you’re looking to grow a fragrant garden, don’t miss this post!)

-Lily of the Garden grows well in zones 3 to 8 and blooms in the Spring.
+Lily of the Valley grows well in zones 3 to 8 and blooms in the Spring.
 Grow it in well-drained, fertile soil.
 It’s especially suited to woodland gardens.

 Every gardener should grow Periwinkle at one point or another (as long as it grows well in their zone!).
 This shade perennials a true classic.

 Periwinkles bloom from early-to-mid Summer and do best in part shade, though they can tolerate full sun.
 Periwinkles grow well in zones 4 to 8 and prefer humusy, well-drained soil.
 They spread quickly, so they’re perfect as ground covers.

 9. Jacob’s Ladder

 This long-blooming and showy shade perennial will bloom in your garden from April to June if planted in the right conditions!
 Jacob’s Ladder does best in zones 3 to 8 and prefers moist and humusy soil.
 While you can plant this beauty in part shade, it can also tolerate full sun as long as you don’t live in a region with harsh Summers.